Lifting problem for minimally wild covers of Berkovich curves: Introduction

 \subsubsection{Conventions}

 Let us fix some notation.
 Throughout this paper $k$ denotes an algebraically closed complete real-valued field of positive residual characteristic $p$.
-By a nice $k$-analytic curve we mean a quasi-smooth connected compact separated strictly $k$-analytic curve $X$, and by $X_G$ we denote the associated $G$-topological space.
+By a nice $k$-analytic curve we mean a quasi-smooth connected compact separated strictly $k$-analytic curve $X$.
+Then $X^\hyp$ denotes the set of points of $X$ of type different from 1, and $X_G$ denotes the $G$-topological space of $X$.
 By an abuse of language, the associated topological space $|X_G|$ (\cite[Section~9]{Temkintopforms}) will be also denoted $X_G$.
-Furthermore, $f\:Y\to X$ will always denote a finite generically \'etale morphism between nice curves.
-By $\Gamma_f\:\Gamma_Y\to\Gamma_X$ we mean any skeleton of $f$ in the sense of \cite[\S3.5.9]{CTT}.
-The multiplicity of $f$ at a point $y\in Y_G$ will be denoted $n_y$, see \cite[\S3.2.1, \S3.4.4]{CTT}.
-Finally, the different function of $f$ will be denoted $\delta_f$, \cite[Section~4]{CTT}.